Add Life Gym and Aerobics ( Tips on Diet and Exercise)

 • If it takes less exertion to bring on pains

-first few hours are critical.
+Fast action saves lives as first few hours are critical.
 The first 3-6 hours after the onset of the heart attack are utterly critical.
 Most of the lethal arrhythmias (rhythm disturbances) seen with acute heart attacks occur during the first few hours.
 If these arrhythmias occur while the patient is under medical attention, they can always be stopped in time to prevent a catastrophe.

 If the artery can be opened within the first few hours after the blockage occurs, much of the dying muscle can be saved, permanent heart damage can be avoided, and the patient’s risk of death and permanent disability can be greatly diminished.
 But if the treatment is delayed beyond six hours, the amount of heart muscle that can still be saved drops off significantly.